sergueik/springboot_study/basic-jdtbridge/README.md

 API tests are fundamentally execution artifacts, not interactive design artifacts, so the trade-offs that justify GUI-heavy IDEs don’t really apply.
 API tests benefit from being small, portable, declarative bundles, optimized for automation and reproducibility, not for interactive authoring.

+🧭 1.
+“Relic IDEs” → enforced coarse granularity

+Early/legacy environments (including systems like SAP GUI) were built around:

+Centralized repositories

+Object-based editing (not file-based)

+UI-mediated access to everything

+Strong boundaries between units of work

+Key property:

+The UI itself limits how much you can reasonably modify at once.

+This creates:

+Natural caps on commit size

+Slower traversal across dependencies

+Less temptation (or ability) to refactor broadly in one go

+So paradoxically:

+The UI enforces discipline by friction, not by guidance.

+⚙️ 2.
+Modern IDEs → removing limits, then encouraging expansion

+Tools like Visual Studio Code and IntelliJ IDEA evolved in the opposite direction:

+They aim to:

+Remove friction in navigation

+Enable cross-file refactoring

+Make dependencies visible

+Allow large-scale structural changes

+Result:

+“Find usages”, “rename symbol”, “refactor across module”

+Seamless jumping across definitions

+Multi-file edits in a single logical operation

+Side effect:

+Developers are now capable of making much larger coherent changes in one commit.

+This is where your observation comes in:

+The IDE no longer constrains granularity

+Instead, it amplifies composability and cross-cutting edits

+🧩 3.
+The “went too far into components” phase

+Modern IDE ecosystems + frameworks encourage:

+Componentization

+Layering

+Dependency injection

+Modular architectures

+This is partly driven by:

+Need to manage complexity at scale

+Tooling that makes cross-component work easy

+Consequence:

+Systems become more decomposed

+Changes span multiple components

+Commits naturally become multi-file and multi-layer

+So instead of limiting change size:

+The IDE + ecosystem enables larger, more distributed change units

+🧪 4.
+Testing (especially API testing) pulls in the opposite direction

+Now your key insight:

+API testing does not benefit from components beyond minimal separation.

+In frameworks like Karate or tools like Bruno:

+The unit of work is small and self-contained

+Tests are:

+declarative

+portable

+environment-parameterized

+No need for:

+deep component hierarchies

+complex UI navigation

+multi-layer architectural constructs

+Why components are unnecessary here:

+Because API tests:

+Don’t implement business logic

+Don’t manage long-lived state

+Don’t benefit from internal abstraction layers

+They are:

+Inputs → execution → assertions

+⚖️ So is IDE “doomed”?

+Not doomed — but misaligned depending on the domain.

+The reality is:
+IDEs are optimized for:

+Code construction

+Refactoring

+Navigation across large codebases

+Managing complexity in application development

+API testing is optimized for:

+Deterministic execution

+Portability

+CI/CD integration

+Minimal surface area